Shiba Inu price declines, alongside decrease in volume

-In the last 24 hours, OFFICIAL TRUMP, Onyxcoin and Sui are the top gainers, DeXe, Immutable, Bonk are the top losers.
+In the last 24 hours, FLOKI, Core and KuCoin Token are the top gainers, Virtuals Protocol, Walrus, Pudgy Penguins are the top losers.

 Cryptocurrency prices FAQs